 Half and Half

-This half-up look combines two of our favorite things: top knots and beach waves.
-If you haven’t got time to curl your hair (we’d recommend the Ghd Curve Soft Curl Tong), simply spritz a salt spray through your mid-lengths and ends and massage in to add volume.
+This half-up look is the perfect lazy girl hairstyle that makes you look put together.
+Spritz a salt spray through your mid-lengths and ends and massage in to add volume.
 Section your hair as neatly in possible in half then twist the top half into a messy bun, right at the top of your head.
 Secure with plenty of hair grips and a generous amount of extra-strong hold hairspray.

 Wrap It Up